Understanding Architects’ Fees for Major Home Projects

 Architects’ fees usually form a relatively small proportion of overall project cost.

-For a broader view on budgeting, this article may be useful:
+For a broader view on budgeting, you may find this article useful:

 Why involvement during construction matters